3000GT / Dodge Stealth Coil On Plug Kit Installation and FAQChris Behnken

 Power and Ground Wire

 No matter whether you run sequential or waste spark you need to run all 6 power wires to a switched 12 volt source like the stock coil power wire or your coil hotwire power.
 You will also need to run all 6 grounds to appropriate grounding connections.
 How you do this is up to you.
 We have supplied enough wire you can either just run all 6 sets and join with the feed wire or combine each bank at each head and run a 10 gauge wire from there to the power.
 As long as each coil gets 12 volts and ground when the ignition is ok it will work.
+Included ring terminals make it easy to attach the ground to a bolt on the heads.

 Testing and finalizing installation